 These tools were applied to data on a large meta-analysis conducted by Tanner-Smith et al. (2016) on substance abuse interventions for adolescents.
 We found 73.8% of the effect sizes were missing at least one of their corresponding covariates.
 This was driven by some variables that were missing frequently (e.g., Group 2 hours of treatment per week).
 Our analysis also revealed that missingness in some variables may be more severe than was obvious from first glance (e.g., Group 1 hours of treatment per week).
 Variables quantifying the intensity and duration of treatment in a study were frequently missing together.
 Finally, we identified some variables whose missingness appears to be related to the size and standard errors of effect size estimates (e.g., Group 1 hours of treatment per week and treatment duration in days), which suggests that missingness was not MCAR.

+Conducting an EMA as outlined here provides insight into the evidence base in a meta-analysis.
+In the example, we have scant information about the duration and intensity of Group 2 interventions and thus can make limited inferences about how treatment effectiveness varies as a function of the comparison group’s treatment.
+Presenting EMA results can highlight both the gaps and the areas where effect size models are best supported by the data.

 How to proceed from an EMA will depend on what is known about the data collection and missingness.
 Based on our analysis, we would be cautious of using analysis methods that assume data are MCAR, such as complete-case analysis or shifting units of analysis.
 Tanner-Smith et al. used the EM algorithm to estimate their meta-regression models, which assumes data are MAR.
 This is consistent with our findings, and it is a common assumption made in analyses of incomplete data.

 The analyses presented, while suggestive, do have several limitations.
 First, data curators and analysts who extract data for a meta-analysis can and perhaps should play a larger role in EMA.
-While our post-hoc analysis had limited input from these individuals, they will almost certainly have some insight about what made particular variables difficult to extract from the literature, and why that may have occurred
+While our post-hoc analysis had limited input from these individuals, they will almost certainly have some insight about what made particular variables difficult to extract from the literature, and why that may have occurred.
+Data curators and analysts can also use the information from EMA to consider alternative ways to create variables from the data that is provided.

 Second, it will be impossible to distinguish between data that are MAR or MNAR using the methods demonstrated in this article.
 This is because MNAR assumes that missingness is related to data that is not actually observed.
 Thus, in order to study or confirm whether data are MNAR would require some knowledge of the unobserved data.
 Analogous limitations have been noted in tests for whether data are MAR or MNAR (Molenberghs et al., 2008; Rhoads, 2012).